pysys-test/pysys-test/README.rst

 What is PySys?
 ==============
-PySys is an easy-to-use tool for running and orchestrating all your system, integration, manual and unit tests.
+PySys is an easy-to-use cross-platform framework for writing and orchestrating all your system/integration tests, fully integrated with your unit and manual tests.

-It provides a comprehensive package of utility methods to make all the common operations a breeze, as well as the flexibility to add whatever test execution and validation logic you need using the full power of the Python language, and without the compilation time and slower development of static/non-scripting languages such as Java/JUnit.
+It provides a comprehensive package of utility methods to make all the common system/integration testing operations a breeze, as well as the flexibility to add whatever test execution and validation logic you need using the full power of the Python language.
+If you've ever tried to repurpose a unit-test oriented framework such as JUnit/NUnit for writing system tests you'll find PySys makes your life a lot easier - there's no need to wait for testcase code to compile, put up with limited access to platform-specific APIs, or write a huge library of custom helper classes to deal with the process orchestration and log file checking aspects of integration testing.
+It's also a lot more powerful and easy to maintain than writing platform-specific shell scripts.
+Whatever language the application you're testing is written in, and whatever platforms it needs to run on, PySys can help!

 Key features include: